WeekendSoftware/genesis39-firmware/packages/net/family-dns/Readme.md

 # Package: net/family-dns

-This package configures dnsmasq to block access to adult websites.
+This package configures your router to block access to adult websites.

 The default settings are designed to be appropriate for most businesses and families.

-Enabled and disable Safe DNS by editing /etc/config/family-dns.
+Enabled and disable Family DNS by editing /etc/config/family-dns.
 To make your changes active, run family-dns-update.

 - Default DNS Filter